Find out if you qualify for financial aid—and if you do, how to make sure you continue receiving it.

 The following are not eligible for state and federal financial aid:

-- Coursework that doesn't count toward UND's graduation requirements, such as audited classes
+- Coursework that doesn't count toward UND's graduation requirements

 - Certain certificate programs (see eligible programs)